Thanks for stopping by my online home!

 And He directs my writing.
 No, He doesn’t dictate verbatim the words I write, but He offers lots of inspiration, guidance, and tips.
 If I'm careful to listen, I know when the plot is wrong, when the message is poorly presented, where a character is inappropriate, etc.

 This is where I think Christian writers possess uniqueness.
-You can read all the best books on writing available, but God remains our ultimate guide.
+You can read all the best books on writing available, but if your work will impact lives, God must be the ultimate guide.

 If you're not yet a Christian, you need Jesus.
 He is not a myth.
 He is real.
 Yes, he died on the cross for YOUR sins.

-You are a sinner by nature and can never be pleasing to God through your efforts.
+You are a sinner by nature and can never please God with your efforts.
 You must repent from sin and turn to God.
 That is where Jesus comes in as the mediator between God and sinful man.